Construction Site Abandonment: Kitten Clings to Leg, Begging for a Home

 1. Ensure Kittens are Fully Weaned

 Kittens should be completely weaned before they are placed in new homes.
 Weaning typically begins around three to four weeks of age, but some kittens may continue to nurse for a few more weeks.
 By the time they are ready for adoption, kittens should be eating solid food consistently, using the litter box reliably, and well-socialized.
+This foundational training is crucial for their adjustment to a new home.

 2. Spay or Neuter Kittens If Possible